sstelfox/stelfox.net/content/notes/linux/aide/_index.md

 The defaults are reasonably sane so you can continue with the default configuration that ships with several distributions, but there are several things it will miss.
 Arch Linux's default doesn't catch:

 * SELinux and extended attributes (though SELinux doesn't apply)
-* Permissions and security hearings under /dev
+* Permissions and security attributes under /dev
 * Any of the content or security attributes for most files under /etc
 * /lib64 (though if it's a symlink it's likely covered)
 * /srv (though it's not commonly used)